andrewgdunn/predict410/discussion.md

 significant.
 An example would be selection based on information loss criteria (AIC), which is a tradeoff between goodness-of-fit and model complexity, a variable selected with this criterion could not be statistically significant.

+# Week 6

+## Multicollinearity
+Multicollinearity is always a relevant issue when building models in industry.
+Let’s take some time to understand what multicollinearity is, how we detect it, and how we can mitigate it.

+    What is multicollinearity?
+    How do we detect multicollinearity?
+    How can we mitigate or remedy multicollinearity?
+    Is multicollinearity a statistical issue or a linear algebra issue?

+__Response__:

+Multicollinearity, or near-linear dependence, is When two or more predictor variables in multiple regression are highly correlated, meaning that one can be linearly predicted from the others with a non-trivial degree of accuracy [^0].
+The same resource [^0] provides a list of detection criteria, here we re-state some from their list:

+ - Large changes in the estimated regression coefficients when a predictor variable is added or deleted
+ - Insignificant regression coefficients for the affected variables in the multiple regression, but a rejection of the joint hypothesis that those coefficients are all zero (using an F-test)
+ - If a multivariable regression finds an insignificant coefficient of a particular explanator, yet a simple linear regression of the explained variable on this explanatory variable shows its coefficient to be significantly different from zero, this situation indicates multicollinearity in the multivariable regression.

+[^1] is one of the Authors that propose formal detection-tolerance based on the variance inflation factor.

+One method is to begin dropping variables to improve the coefficients of the model.
+Dropping a variable means you're loosing information for the model, if you choose a variable that is 'relevent' (may not be possible not to) the model will result in biased coefficient estimates for the remaining explanatory variables, as they are correlated to some degree with the dropped variable.

+Principal Components analysis as a preconditioner for regression analysis can initially reduce the independent variables.

+Multicollinearity is an issue that manifests within multiple regression models, however it can be expressed and examined in closed form with linear algebra.

+[^0]: Multicollinearity.
+(2015, April 28).
+In Wikipedia, The Free Encyclopedia.
+Retrieved 15:00, May 9, 2015, from http://en.wikipedia.org/w/index.php?title=Multicollinearity&oldid=659714193
+[^1]: Montgomery, D. C., Peck, E. A., & Vining, G. G. (2012).
+Introduction to linear regression analysis (Vol. 821).
+John Wiley & Sons.

+## Principal Components Analysis
+What are two benefits of using Principal Components Analysis (PCA)?
+Are there any limitations to using PCA?

+__Response__:

+PCA has widespread applications because it reveals simple underlying structures in complex data sets using analytical solutions from linear algebra [^1].
+A primary benefit of PCA arises from quantifying the importance of each dimension for describing the variability of a data set.
+PCA can be used as a method to create a reduced rank approximation to the covariance structure, i.e. it can be used to approximate the variation in p predictor variables using k < p principal components.
+This is commonly referred to as dimensionality reduction.

+PCA is sensitive to the scale of the data.
+Many software tools will internally scale/standardize our data, however one must be aware.
+There has been a proposed scale independent algorithm to perform PCA [^0].
+There is also some limitations within the fundamental formulation of the methodology, where first PCA explores a vector, the next vector is required to be orthogonal to the first [^1].

+[^0]: Leznik, M., & Tofallis, C. (2005).
+Estimating invariant principal components using diagonal regression.
+[^1]: Shlens, J. (2014).
+A tutorial on principal component analysis. arXiv preprint arXiv:1404.1100.

+## Selecting the Number of Principal Components
+Given a set of eigenvalues: 7.2 6.1 4.3 2.2 1.4 1.3 0.8 0.1, how many principal
+components should we keep, and what is the cumulative percent of the total variation captured by the principal components that we will keep?
+Explain your decision rule.
+Is this the only decision rule or are there other decision rules that could be considered?

+What options are available in SAS to help us make this decision?

+__Response__:

+We will first calculate the total variance explained by the set of eigenvalues:

+7.2 + 6.1 + 4.3 + 2.2 + 1.4 + 1.3 + 0.8 + 0.1 = 23.4

+7.2 / 23.4 = 0.307692307692
+6.1 / 23.4 = 0.260683760684
+4.3 / 23.4 = 0.183760683761
+2.2 / 23.4 = 0.0940170940171
+1.4 / 23.4 = 0.0598290598291
+1.3 / 23.4 = 0.0555555555556
+0.8 / 23.4 = 0.034188034188
+0.1 / 23.4 = 0.0042735042735

+We can observe from this that the first three principal components account for 75.21 percent of the variation within our data set.
+If we had some arbitrary threshold to achieve an over 80 percent, then we could take the first four principal components for 84.61 percent.
+Our decision rule could be based on a threshold, on the graph shape (plotting the variation explanation), or a desire to reduce to the minimum possible variables.